New Chinese coronavirus cases show slight fall; Chinese tourist dies in France

 “Most of all, we are concerned about the potential havoc this virus could wreak in countries with weaker health systems.”

-The biggest cluster outside China has been on a cruise ship, the Diamond Princess, quarantined off Japan’s Yokohama.
-Out of about 3,700 passengers and crew on board, 285 people have tested positive and been sent to hospital.
+The biggest cluster outside China has been on a cruise ship, the Diamond Princess, quarantined off Japan’s Yokohama, with 70 more cases reported on Sunday.
+That took the total out of about 3,700 passengers and crew on board to 355.

 The United States said on Saturday it plans to send an aircraft to pick up American passengers and take them back home where they face another two weeks of isolation “out of an abundance of caution”.

-Hong Kong said on Sunday it plans to do the same for some 330 of its residents.
+Hong Kong said it planned to do the same for some 330 of its residents, while Canada said it too would send a plane for its citizens on the vessel.

 Another cruise ship, the MS Westerdam, finally docked in Cambodia on Thursday after being rejected by ports in several other countries and territories.